ESSEX COUNTY TURTLE BACK ZOO: AQUARIST

 KNOWLEDGE AND ABILITIES:

-- Knowledge of fish life, its origin, behavior, disease, and life processes.
+• Knowledge of aquatic life, its origin, behavior, disease, and life processes.

-- Ability to present fish and other aquatic life specimens for tours.
+• Ability to present fish and other aquatic life specimens for educational tours and presentations

-- Ability to instruct others in caring for fish and fish tanks.
+• Ability to instruct others in caring for aquatic life and fish tanks.

-- Ability to develop handbooks containing basic facts and information concerning marine life.
+• Ability to develop handbooks containing basic facts, natural history, conservation and other pertinent information concerning marine life.

-- Ability to schedule and confirm tours, make reports, and keep records.
+• Ability to schedule and confirm tours, make reports, and keep accurate records.

-- Ability to read, write, speak, understand, or communicate in English sufficiently to perform the duties of this position.
-American Sign Language or Braille may also be considered as acceptable forms of communication.
+Ability to read, write, speak, understand, or communicate in English sufficiently to perform the duties of this position.
+American Sign Language or Braille may also be considered as acceptable

 Persons with mental or physical disabilities are eligible as long as they can perform the essential functions of the job after reasonable accommodation is made to their known limitations.
 If the accommodation cannot be made because it would cause the employer undue hardship, such persons may not be eligible.

-**QUALIFIED APPILCANTS MUST SUBMIT RESUMES TO ROBERT JACKSON, DIRECTOR OF HUMAN RESOURCES AT RJACKSON@ADMIN.ESSEXCOUNTYNJ.ORG
+**QUALIFIED APPLICANTS MUST SUBMIT RESUMES TO ROBERT JACKSON, DIRECTOR OF HUMAN RESOURCES AT RJACKSON@ADMIN.ESSEXCOUNTYNJ.ORG